- Published on

 - 3 Replicas: Ensures high availability.

-- Pod Anti-Affinity: Ensures pods are distributed across different zones.
+- Pod Anti-Affinity & Topology Spread Constraints: Ensures pods are distributed across different zones.

 - Pod Disruption Budget: Ensures only one pod is unavailable at any time.